 You can also work from a product called Yupo paper, which is perfect for working with these inks.

 Using gravity to move the ink around too can also work if you don’t have access to compressed air.
-You can also use a drinking straw, though you might start to feel a bit winded after awhile.
+You can also use a drinking straw, though you might feel a bit winded after a while.